trevoronions/ECE-230L---Trevor-Onions-Reagan-Ovechka/lab06/README.md

 ### 2 - What is the importance of the XOR gate in an adder?

 ### 3 - What is the largest number a two bit adder can handle?
 What happens when you go over?

+The largest possible output a two bit adder can handle is 7.
+This is because the largest number two bits can be is 3, 3+3=6.
+However, we also have a carry in for the two bit adder, meaning it is actually 3+3+1=7.
+Therefore, the largest possible number it can handle is 7.
+If it goes over this number, it is an overflow and the computer is unable to store that data.